Midlife Crisis Therapists Online

 Relationship Specialist Integrative Approach Bilingual Therapist

-I help Individuals and Couples reconnect, reflect and heal – both with themselves and within their relationships.
+I help individuals and couples reconnect, reflect and heal – both with themselves and within their relationships.

 Whether you’re feeling stuck, overwhelmed, or simply seeking more clarity and connection, therapy with me offers a compassionate space to explore what is really going on beneath the surface.
 My approach is rooted in empathy, curiosity and collaboration.